spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/15-create-vm-template.md

 # Prerequisites

-- Valid YAML that defines your VM template(s).
+- Valid YAML that defines your VM template.

 # Enablement